Document Types

 | File extension | .doc.md |

-| When to use | Reference information, registries, or lookup tables need documenting |
+| When to use | Non-behavioral reference material like registries, glossaries, or lookup tables needs documenting |

 | Required sections | Overview, Content sections, Examples |